 Unlike AR, VR is pretty much alive.
 The VR hype is over, though – but now we have a somewhat healthy technology evolution and gradual growth of the install base.

 Luckily, these simple setups like GearVR or zillions of cardboard-copycats, where you use your phone for almost everything are effectively dead now.
 Still, some people are having a hard time understanding the difference between a phone with a couple of lenses and a fully-fledged VR headset with proper optics, sensors, and desktop computing power.
 Come on, 360 video is not real VR!

 The hardware landscape is constantly changing: HTC seems to be slowing down, Oculus has nice inside-out tracking in Rift S, Varjo is doing great on the enterprise market, Valve Index is the hottest consumer-grade gadget now.

 - Limited GPU performance.
 Too many pixels to render at too high framerate.
 8K@90 Hz x2 (stereo) is a tough challenge even for a high-end RTX 2080 Ti, which costs alone more than $1000 now.
 That’s why the majority of VR apps looks like 15-year-old flashbacks.

 - Wires.
 Being tethered by a short cable running to your head is far from being a comfortable experience.
 Wireless solutions do exist here, but they have drawbacks like additional lags or image quality degradation.

 - Small install base.
-We are talking about less than 10M fragmented devices here, it is still not enough to emerge a growing market.
+We are talking about less than 10M of fragmented devices here, it is still not enough to emerge a sustainable growing market.
 Luckily, things are getting better.